oscarotero/zume/README.md

 # ZUME [wip]

-A static-site generator with gulp.
+An opinionated static-site generator with gulp.

 Example of the `gulpfile.js`: